 To access StencylForge, click on the StencylForge icon in the toolbar.
 It'll pop up in a new tab.
 You must be logged in to access everything that StencylForge has to offer.

 Once a resource finishes downloading, the resource will be added to your currently open game.
 To ensure the resource stays in your game, make sure you save your progress.

 If you downloaded a Game or a Kit, rather than an individual resource, you must close your currently opened game (if there is one) and open the Game or Kit directly from the Welcome Center.

-To combat this, we introduced pre-shipped behaviors to Stencyl 2.0.
-Pre-Shipped behaviors are behaviors that we've created exclusively for re-use across all games.
-They're the most common behaviors we've seen grabbed or re-created.
-They're guaranteed to work and meet a certain standard.
+To solve this problem, we've created a collection of behaviors for re-use across all games.
+They're the most common behaviors we've seen grabbed or re-created and are (practically) guaranteed to meet your needs.